 The gluten-free genius founder of Purely Elizabeth, Elizabeth Stein, adds ancient grains like amaranth, quinoa, and millet into her mostly organic blends, which are made with raw virgin coconut oil and sweetened with coconut sugar.
 Also, important: the Pumpkin Fig variety is unbelievably tasty.

 Oat My Goodness is more than just a super cute name (although we give them bonus points for it).
 The brand’s flavor combinations are interesting and seriously delicious—like the Vintage they designed to taste like fresh-baked oatmeal cookies with vanilla, cinnamon, nuts, and raisins—and you’ll find very short ingredient lists on the packages.
 The primary ones, like oats and coconut, are organic, and olive is the oil of choice.

 This small-batch, Brooklyn-based granola may be harder to find than others in stores, but you can source it easily online.
 It’s nearly all organic and made with extra virgin olive oil and some more interesting ingredients like dried sour cherries and pistachios or mango and macadamia nuts.

-Oats and honey are the base of Maine-based GrandyOats’ certified-organic Classic Granola, which also contains plenty of healthy nuts and seeds and significantly more protein (7g) and fiber (5g) than most others.
+Oats and honey are the base of Maine-based GrandyOats’ certified-organic Classic Granola, which also contains plenty of healthy nuts and seeds and significantly more protein ( seven grams) and fiber ( five grams) than most others.
 Other flavors like Chocolate Almond and Goji Agave are slightly higher in sugar than the others here, but they’re still wholesome and tasty pick.